CMSgov/dpc-static-site/common/docsV1.md

 Treatment is the only accepted reason by the DPC v2 Terms of Service.

 ## Data Differences:
-In addition to API-specific changes, there will be a number of differences to expect in data between DPC v1 (which supports FHIR version STU3 (link)) and DPC v2 (which supports FHIR R4 (link)).
+In addition to API-specific changes, there will be a number of differences to expect in data between DPC v1 (which supports <a href="https://www.hl7.org/fhir/stu3/">FHIR version STU3</a>) and DPC v2 (which supports <a href="https://www.hl7.org/fhir/r4/">FHIR R4</a>).
 The high level summary below focuses on the three primary resources provided by the DPC API:

 * ExplanationOfBenefit
 * Patient